Questions about the host of a murder mystery party.

 During the party the host:

-The host might also be involved in serving food and drinks – but it's often better if others are responsible for that.
+The host might also serve food and drinks – but it’s often better if others are responsible for that.

 Yes - lots!